-An impairment loss is recognized in the consolidated income statement when the net realizable value is lower than net carrying amount; accordingly, the carrying amount will be reduced and the loss shall be recognized in the consolidated income statement.
-In cases where the net realizable value is higher than the net carrying amount, the higher value shall not be recognized in the books
+An impairment loss is recognized in the consolidated statement of income when the net realizable value is lower than net carrying amount; accordingly, the carrying amount will be reduced and the loss shall be recognized in the consolidated statement of income.
+In cases where the net realizable value is higher than the net carrying amount, the higher value shall not be recognized in the books.